nest/nest-extension-module/doc/neuron_models.rst

   parameters of the model.
 This function is called when SetStatus is executed in SLI.
 * ``void get_properties(DictionaryDatum & d) const``: Retrieve a
-  dictionary with parameters from the model.
+  Dictionary with parameters from the model.
 This is the C++ end of the SLI function GetStatus.

 The following sections will explain each of these functions in detail